Hello and welcome to the podcast of Lotus Eaters episode 1236.

 Well, it's what the Soviets do.

-Like you said something against communism, comrade.
+Like, you said something against communism, comrade.

-Yeah, has been done before.
+Yeah, it has been done before.

 Yeah, Zesty King says the flag campaign has definitely achieved this.